tenebrius1/tp/docs/DeveloperGuide.md

 [comment]: <> (Reused from https://ay2021s2-cs2103t-t12-4.github.io/tp/DeveloperGuidehtml#appendix-h-instructions-for-manual-testing with minor modifications)
 1. Saving data between sessions
    1. Launch the app by double-clicking on the jar file.
    2. Add a new tutor with a valid `add t` command.
-Confirm that the tutor has been added by checking whether it is shown in the tutor list in the GUI.
+Confirm that the tutor has been added by checking whether it is shown in the Tutor List in the GUI.
    3. Close the app by using the `exit` command.
    4. Relaunch the app by double-clicking the jar file.
-      <br>Expected: The newly added tutor is still present in the tutor list.
+      <br>Expected: The newly added tutor is still present in the Tutor List.

 2. Dealing with corrupted data files
    1. Prerequisite: Opened and closed (by entering the command `exit`) the application  and ensured that `data/clitutors.json` is created.